AnshumanMamar/DLass2/README.md

 ## CNN Training Script

-This script trains a Convolutional Neural Network (CNN) on a given dataset using PyTorch.
-It allows for configuring various aspects of the CNN architecture, training process, and hyperparameters through command-line arguments.

 This script enables the training of a Convolutional Neural Network (CNN) using PyTorch, providing flexibility in configuring the network architecture, training settings, and hyperparameters through command-line arguments.